-A guy was sent from East Germany to work in Siberia.
+In East Germany we used to be sent to work in Siberia.

-He knew his mail would be read by censors, so he told his friends,
+Mail would be read by censors, so he told his friends

 Lets establish a code.

-If the letter you get from me is written in blue ink,
+If the letter received is written in blue ink,

-After a month his friends got the first letter.
+A month later his friends got the letter.

 It says, this letter: Everything is wonderful here,

 Stores are full of good food,

 Movie theaters show good films from the west,